arifuddincoder/chrome-quote-tab-extension/README.md

 **A simple, clean new tab experience** that displays the current time along with a motivational quote to help you stay inspired.

-> _"Depression arises when we fail to take action."_
+> _"Taking no action invites depression to stay."_
 > — Arif

 ---